 If you’re feeling extra adventurous, you can also combine your explorations of Lage and Hoge Bergse Bos with a walk around the Zevenhuizerplas.
 On a warm sunny day, leave the shade of the forest trees and stroll along the river Rotte instead.
 You’ll see plenty of cheerful Dutchies sunbathing on their boats.

 📏 Walk distance: 10+ kilometres (but there are also many shorter routes).

 🚗 How to get there: Put the Eekhoornplaats or Mollenplaats parking lot in your GPS and follow the directions to get to Lage Bergse Bos.
 To start your adventures in Hoge Bergse Bos, search for Vliegenzwamplaats parking lot or head to Oud Verlaat.
 Cross the Rotte river via the Rottebanbrug to enter the forest if you start your wanderings in Oud Verlaat.

 📍 Starting point: Any spot in the forests is a good starting point.

 🗺️ Route: Both Hoge Bergse Bos and Lage Bergse Bos have different routes to choose from.
 One way through both forests is about 5 km.

 4. Walk around the Zevenhuizerplas

 Looking for a walk through a paradise of water birds?
 Then a walk around the Zevenhuizerplas is the perfect option for you.
-You’ll have the chance to spot kingfishers, cormorants, herons or reed.
-While you’ll find birds in the more quiet areas around the lake, you can also stop by the more lively Nesselande beach for a quick swim.
+You’ll have the chance to spot kingfishers, cormorants, herons, or reeds.
+While you’ll find birds in the quiet areas around the lake, you can also stop by the more lively Nesselande beach for a quick swim.

-This artificially created lake is also a great recreational area for water sports enthusiasts, as it is well suited for canoeing, paddleboarding, sailing and even surfing.
+This artificially created lake is a great recreational area for water sports enthusiasts, as it is well-suited for canoeing, paddleboarding, sailing and even surfing.

 🚇 How to get there: Head to Oud Verlaat or take the metro to Nesselande.